 The CIOCD Specialty OCD Training and Accreditation Program

-Treatment for Obsessive Compulsive Disorder is a specialized field.
+Treatment for Obsessive-Compulsive Disorder is a specialized field.
 The national and global cost of the suffering and disability of the many OCD children, adolescents, and adults without access to timely specialty treatments is devastating.
-An increase in the number of clinicians specialized to treat and to supervise the treatment of OCD is urgently needed.
+An increase in the number of clinicians with specialized evidence-based knowledge and competencies to treat and to supervise the treatment of OCD is urgently needed.

 To address the urgent need for dissemination of expertise the CIOCD has established the Specialty Training and Accreditation Program for OCD through the lifespan.
-This program is designed to increase evidence based specialty expertise in assessment and treatment for OCD across Canada as well as internationally.
+This program is designed to increase evidence based specialty expertise in assessment and treatment for OCD across Canada and internationally.

 McGill University news release: https://www.mcgill.ca/channels/channels/news/mcgill-researcher-led-international-task-force-unveils-first-its-kind-standards-treatment-obsessive-331348